fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2023 Quals - clip_board/index.md

 It's unfortunate that I wouldn't have had to do this if I'd found another FSOP scenario that directly accesses values stored in `stdout`...

-### tcache unlink
+### Tcache Unlink
-Looking at the code with the feeling of seeing a completely new challenge, we can see `DelClipboard()` performs this operation.
+Looking at the code with the feeling of seeing a completely new challenge, we can see `DelClipboard()` has this operation.

 ``` c
 int DelClipboard()